 On the other hand, if you're asking about opening a credit card while you're unemployed, that's a trickier situation.
 Even lenders that were once somewhat generous with credit based on your past employment history have since tightened up their purse strings.
 That's as much to protect themselves from another credit crunch as it is to comply with the aforementioned regulations.

 - Open a secured credit card account with a trusted issuer.
 Capital One offers an affordable secured credit card to applicants nationwide, while Wells Fargo and Bank of America extend secured accounts to customers of their retail branches.
 Some community banks and credit unions also provide secured credit cards to members.
 These accounts can help you build a strong credit history, provided you can afford to keep a few hundred dollars locked up as a security deposit for a few years.

 - Start using a free, prepaid debit card from American Express.
-After launching a variety of free and low cost prepaid cards under the Bluebird, Serve, and American Express brand names, company officials noted that they monitor usage activity on those cards to determine eligibility for future charge card memberships.
+American Express, a CardRatings.com advertiser, after launching a variety of free and low cost prepaid cards under the Bluebird, Serve, and American Express (American Express is a CardRatings.com advertiser) brand names, company officials noted that they monitor usage activity on those cards to determine eligibility for future charge card memberships.
 Using an AmEx prepaid card now won't guarantee you a credit card in the future, but you will enjoy significant purchase protection and personal security benefits.